Karinaheath33/SQL/README.md

 # Karina Hooker-Heath SQL Portfolio

 ## Thank you for visiting my SQL Portfolio!
 This code repository holds samples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+Feel free to take a look and reach out if you have any questions at Karinaheath33@gmail.com